AI-MaSi/IsaacSim/README.md

+# IsaacSim stuff
-# IsaacSim Models
+## IsaacSim Models
-a repository containing .usd and .urdf model files for the project.
+Contains variety of .usd and .urdf model files for the project.
+## isaac-sim-4.1.0
+Contains example script which you can load inside IsaacSim (Isaac Examples/Test Bench).
+Joint control with IMU feedback